mysql/mysql-ndb-operator/docs/notes.md

 Could use [Multi-architecture images](https://kubernetes.io/docs/concepts/containers/images/#multi-architecture-images-with-manifests) but that seems to be rather hardware architecture related?

+Standard docker image lacks

+- a way create to "inject" a config ini or information about the environment (hosts, etc.)
+- an additional agent for ndb_mgmd, on e.g. a different container on the same pod could not start or restart ndb_mgmd as direct process interaction is necessary.
+  Also lack of something like an angel for ndb_mgmd.

+Standard image will still be used. ndb_mgmd will be started with a config from a generated config map.
+Restarts are done by restarting the pod.

 # ndb nodes, operators and containers/pod

 Each ndb node and operator runs in its own container inside its own pod.